 Connections: Exhibition Guides

 Connections: Exhibit Guides are a comprehensive visitor resource that provides insight into the exhibitions in the galleries.
 They can be used in conjunction with a visit to the galleries or for those who are visiting remotely, as a guide for independent study.
 The guides include extensive information and images of the exhibition including the artist’s biography and statement, video links and provocations.
-Exhibit guides are provided in an interactive pdf format located in the exhibitions section of this website.
-The current and archived learning guides are also available below.
+Exhibition guides are provided in an interactive pdf format located in the exhibitions section of this website.
+The current and archived exhibition guides are also available below.

-For more information, please contact the education staff at the Turchin Center.
+For more information, please contact the education staff at the Turchin Center:

 Christy Chenausky, Director of Arts Education and Outreach: firstname.lastname@example.org

-Current Exhibition Guides
+Current Connections: Exhibition Guides

 Past Exhibition Guides